All I See: Music video

-The promotional music video for "All I See" was directed by William Baker, Minogue's creative director.
+The accompanying music video for "All I See" was directed by William Baker, Minogue's creative director.
 It was filmed in three hours while Minogue was on break from KylieX2008 tour rehearsals.
-Filmed in black-and-white, it features Minogue in various outfits (mainly a dominatrix) and dancer Marco da Silva dancing in front of a white background.
 The video premiered on Minogue's website on 18 April 2008.
+Filmed in black-and-white, it features Minogue in various outfits accompanied by dancer Marco da Silva, dancing in front of a white background.
+The singer described the visual as "Very low-fi, just Willie and Marco (one of my dancers) and a white backdrop.
+And, as I always say...'When in doubt, apply more glitter!'.
+Girl can't get enough of a glitter drop!".

 Critical response

 "All I See" received generally mixed reviews from most music critics.
 Sal Cinquemani from Slant Magazine gave it an extended review.
 He said:

 Minogue has churned out three singles from her album X since its international release last year, but it's another song, "All I See," that will be the record's official first single in the U.S. It's one of only three tracks that don't seem to fit the otherwise consistent Euro-disco mash-up of the singer's 10th studio album (the belated Ray of Light rip-off "No More Rain" and the Fergie/Gwen-meets-the-Pussycat-Dolls-meets-"SexyBack" monstrosity that is "Nu-Di-Ty" are the other offenders), but that's exactly why it's a perfect fit for this country.
 In his review of X, Slant critic Dave Hughes compared "All I See" to Janet Jackson's 1997 "Together Again," and while the breathy vocals are totally Janet, the rest of the song is a virtual carbon copy of Ne-Yo's "Because of You," right down to the measured 4/4 beat and harpsichord.

 If radio programmers could find room on their playlists for Natasha Bedingfield's market-pandering "Love Like This," then surely they can find space for "All I See."
 Although a remix featuring MIMS will be serviced to radio stations soon, there's still no video in sight, so if the song fails, Minogue's American fans can blame her record label, which hasn't figured out how to market the superstar in the U.S. since "Can't Get You Out of My Head".